A surrogate model for studying random field energy release rates in 2D brittle fractures: Introduction

 \section{Introduction}

-Over the years, brittle fracture simulation has received more attention in many fields of the sciences.
-The overarching goal of brittle fracture modeling is to predict the onset of brittle fracture and its characteristics, such as crack trajectory, crack velocity, crack branching, and coalescence~\cite{MIEHE_2010, BLEYER_2018, TANNE_2018, ULLOA_2019}.
-The classical Griffith theory of brittle fracture provides a criterion for crack propagation, yet it is alone incapable of determining crack trajectories or crack branching~\cite{MIEHE_2010, CHARLOTTE_2006}, this motivates the development of numerous new methods and methodologies.
-An isotropic second-order phase-field fracture model was introduced in \cite{FRANCFORT_1998}, an anisotropic model derivated from the model in \cite{BOURDIN_2000} is studied in \cite{AMOR_2009}, the model considers the elastic energy density decomposed into volumetric and deviatoric components to prevent cracking in the compression domain.
+Over the years, there has been substantial focus on brittle fracture simulation in multiple scientific fields.
+The primary objective of brittle fracture modeling is to forecast the timing and the properties of a brittle fracture, inclusive of its trajectory, velocity, branching, and coalescence~\cite{MIEHE_2010,BLEYER_2018,TANNE_2018,ULLOA_2019}.
+The classical Griffith theory of brittle fracture provides a criterion for crack propagation, yet it is alone incapable of determining crack trajectories or crack branching~\cite{MIEHE_2010,CHARLOTTE_2006}.
+This has motivated the development of numerous new methods and methodologies.
+In the literature, several mathematical models attempt to describe the propagation of cracks, an isotropic second-order phase-field fracture model was introduced in \cite{FRANCFORT_1998}, also an anisotropic model derived from the model in \cite{BOURDIN_2000} is studied in \cite{AMOR_2009}; the latter considers the volumetric and deviatoric components in the elastic energy density to prevent cracking in the compression domain.
 A fourth-order phase field model to improve convergence rates for numerical solutions using isogeometric finite elements is analyzed in \cite{BORDEN_2014}.
-In order to reduce computational time in simulations for the hybrid phase-field model, an optimization method of matrix assembly for the FEM method with refined mesh is proposed in \cite{Yosra_2020}.
+In \cite{Yosra_2020} a matrix assembly optimization method for the FEM algorithm with refined mesh is introduced to decrease computational expenses in simulations of the hybrid phase-field model.

+In the last decade, many phase-field brittle fracture models have been introduced, yielding remarkably accurate predictions to simulate brittle fractures for various material classes and loading scenarios~\cite{MIEHE_2010,BORDEN_2012,HESCH_2014,WEINBERG_2017}; see \cite{WU_2020} for a review on phase-field modeling.

+The popularity of the phase-field method stems from the fact that conventional numerical methods, such as finite elements, can be easily employed to seek solutions of phase-field equations, arising from the fact that the cracks are represented only by a continuous field, as explained in~\cite{HIRSHIKESH_2019}.

-In recent research, methods based on variational approaches have been studied \cite{FRANCFORT_1998,BOURDIN_2008,MASO_2002,BULIGA_1998}, within this variational framework, the process of brittle fracture is fully characterized by directly minimizing an energy functional \cite{BOURDIN_2008,MESGARNEJAD_2015,AREIAS_2016}, and the numerical methods can be systematically derived through $\Gamma$-convergence analysis~\cite{MUNFORD_1989}.
+Recently, methods based on variational approaches have been studied~\cite{FRANCFORT_1998,BOURDIN_2008,MASO_2002,BULIGA_1998}.
+Within this variational framework, the process of brittle fracture is fully characterized by directly minimizing an energy functional~\cite{BOURDIN_2008, MESGARNEJAD_2015,AREIAS_2016}, and the numerical methods may be systematically derived through $\Gamma$-convergence analysis~\cite{MUNFORD_1989}.